hangtranqb73/Single-OpenVPN-Server-to-Handdle-Multiple-Client-with-Static-public-IP-for-each-/README.md

 COMMIT
 ```

-Remove other NAT rules if present, specially ending with -j MASQUEREDE
 The following NAT rules will enable "Client2" to have access on IP 223.10.10.50 and "Client1" to have access on IP 223.10.10.50